pypa/packaging.python.org/source/projects.rst

 work”.
 The best way for Pythonistas to think about Hashdist may be a more powerful hybrid of virtualenv and buildout.

+..
+[1] pip was created by the same developer as virtualenv, and early on adopted
+       the virtualenv mailing list, and it's stuck ever since.

+..
+[2] Multiple projects reuse the distutils-sig mailing list as their user list.